Samuel-Bachorik/machine_learning_library/README.md

 # Theory
-   - Example of forward and backward on three layer computational graph "model"
+   - Example of forward and backward on three layer computational graph
    - MSE loss at the end of model
    - Chart made with lucidchart